gamesbook/pyprototypr/docs/script_anatomy.rst

 These are described in the `Core Shapes <core_shapes.rst>`_ section, which also covers common customisation options.

-Further customisation of some of the shapes is also possible; see the section on `Customised Shapes <customised_shapes.rst>`_
+Extensive customisation of some shapes is also possible; see the section on `Customised Shapes <customised_shapes.rst>`_